Do you manage your money or you let money manage you?

-Here is 3 places you can register your interest of becoming a Tv Film extra
+Here are 3 places you can register your interest in becoming a Tv Film extra

 8. Sell Clothes On eBay

-If you have got used clothing or gift that you where given but where not of your taste why not declutter your wardrobe and your house by selling those items on Ebay.
+If you have got used clothing or gift that you were given but were not of your taste why not declutter your wardrobe and your house by selling those items on eBay.

 9. Baby Sitting